coreruleset/phpmyadmin-rule-exclusions-plugin/README.md

-# OWASP ModSecurity Core Rule Set - phpMyAdmin Rule Exclusions Plugin
+# OWASP CRS - phpMyAdmin Rule Exclusions Plugin

 ## Description

-This plugin contains rule exclusions for [phpMyAdmin](https://www.phpmyadmin.net/), a tool intended to handle the administration of MySQL over the Web, so it can be run flawlessly togather with OWASP ModSecurity Core Rule Set (CRS).
+This plugin contains rule exclusions for [phpMyAdmin](https://www.phpmyadmin.net/), a tool intended to handle the administration of MySQL over the Web, so it can be run flawlessly togather with OWASP CRS (CRS).

 ## Installation